turingschool/curriculum/source/projects/little_shop.markdown

 * Practice mixing HTML, CSS, and Rails templates to create an inviting and usable User Interface
 * Differentiate responsibilities between components of the Rails stack
 * Build a logical user-flow that moves across multiple controllers and models
+* Practice an agile workflow and improve communication skills working within a team

 ### Restrictions